Scobiform/TootTicker/README.md

 TootTicker is a Python script that fetches account information from provided Mastodon handles (@INSTANCE@USERNAME).
 The script utilizes the Mastodon API to retrieve details and saves this information in JSON files in the 'accounts' directory.

-I will also create a basic html overview in the 'public' folder.
+It will also create a basic html overview in the 'public' folder.

 ## Install
 # Clone the repository